Revision: Sat, 20 Dec 2025 02:02:19 GMT

 Cycle ORM can locate repository class names automatically, using current entity namespace as the base path.

-role string Entity role.
+role ?string null Entity role.
 Defaults to the lowercase class name without a namespace

-mapper class Mapper class name.
+mapper ?class-string null Mapper class name.
 Defaults to Cycle\ORM\Mapper\Mapper

-repository class Repository class to represent read operations for an entity.
+repository ?class-string null Repository class to represent read operations for an entity.
 Defaults to Cycle\ORM\Select\Repository

-table string Entity source table.
+table ?string null Entity source table.
 Defaults to plural form of entity role

-readonlySchema bool Set to true to disable schema synchronization for the assigned table.
-Defaults to false
+readonlySchema bool false Set to true to disable schema synchronization for the assigned table

-source class Entity source class (internal).
+source ?class-string null Entity source class (internal).
 Defaults to Cycle\ORM\Select\Source

-scope class Class name of scope to be applied to every entity query.
-Defaults to null
+scope ?class-string null Class name of constraint to be applied to every entity query.
+Read more about scopes

 php